wmeints/effective-llm-applications/manuscript/07-retrieval-augmented-generation.md

 It's also essential to make sure that chunks are coherent.
 For example, you don't want a chunk to contain half sentences or end with half a word.
 So, while splitting Content into chunks is a good solution, it's more complex than just slicing Content into pieces.
 In [#s](#end-to-end-rag-pipeline-implementation), we'll discuss how to implement chunking to ensure you end up with sensible chunks.

 Balancing the amount of chunks to retrieve, the size of the chunks, and general content quality will determine the success of your RAG implementation.
 The LLM you use to generate the final answer doesn't influence the quality of the answers as much as the retrieval approach you choose.
-If you're getting weird results from a RAG implementation, you're likely having issues with the data quality in the vector database or search engine.
+If you're getting weird results from a RAG implementation, you're likely having issues with the data quality in the vector database.

 Having said that, if you don't inject the retrieved information in the right spot, you'll still end up with bad-quality responses.
 So, it's essential to ensure you use the retrieved information correctly.